 This rich, sweet, slightly tangy broth not only makes a great base for bisque, it also can be reduced and served over steamed fish, prawns, even filet.

-1 head garlic, cloves seperated, peeled, and chopped
+- 1 head garlic, cloves separated, peeled, and chopped

 - 3 (28-oz.) cans whole peeled plum tomatoes

 - Preheat oven to 450° Put lobsters into a large roasting pan and roast until shells turn bright red and begin to brown in places, 35-40 minutes.

 - Meanwhile, heat oil in a large stockpot over medium heat.
 Add carrots, celery, onions, and garlic and cook, stirring often, until vegetables begin to brown, 20-25 minutes.
 Add brandy and cook, scraping up any browned bits, until alcohol has evaporated, about 1 minute.

 - Add tomatoes, tomato purée, peppercorns, and 20 cups water to pot.
 Transfer lobsters and rendered juices to pot.
 Add 1 cup of liquid from pot to roasting pan, scrape up any browned bits stuck to bottom of pan, then pour back into pot.
 Bring to a boil, then reduce heat to medium-low and simmer for 2 hours.
 Strain into a large bowl, pressing on solids; discard solids.